soundpress/RulesOfNYC/docs/c03/index.rst

    (2) the advertisement or representation must state whether job placement is guaranteed and, where no guarantee is given, the advertiser must make bona fide attempts to seek potential employers for its students.

-(e) In a written or printed advertisement, the information required by §§ 5-64(d)(1) and (2) must be disclosed in lettering as large as the lettering indicating the existence of the placement service.
+(e) In a written or printed advertisement, the information required by 6 RCNY § 5-64(d)(1) and (2) must be disclosed in lettering as large as the lettering indicating the existence of the placement service.

 (f) Any advertisement or representation that a school or course has been approved by any government agency must indicate the terms of that approval, particularly as the approval applies to the quality of instruction and the truth of the statements contained in the advertisement or representation.
 For example, an advertisement or representation shall not state "V.A.
 Approved," but must state, if such is the case: "V.A. education loans may be used for tuition.
 V.A. does not review nor guarantee the quality of instruction, nor does it guarantee the truth of the statements in this advertisement."